 ManageEngine Password Manager Pro (PMP) is a web-based application that provides privileged account security and remote access management.
 This privileged password management solution securely stores and manages sensitive information such as passwords, documents, and digital identities.

-The following OpsRamp gateways are required must be setup:
+The following gateways types are required and must be set up:

-- Standby Gateway server: Serves as a backup of primary Gateway server (Active Gateway).
+- Standby gateway server: Serves as a backup of primary gateway server, the active gateway.